 License Requirements Overview

-To enjoy the abundant fishing opportunities in Arkansas, non-residents aged 16 and older need to obtain a valid fishing license.
-Here’s a quick overview of the requirements:
+Non-residents aged 16 and older need a valid fishing license in Arkansas.
+Here’s a quick summary:

-- Annual Fishing License: Costs $60, valid for a year at various fishing locations.
+- Annual Fishing License: $60, valid for one year at various fishing locations.

-- 3-Day Trip Fishing License: Available for $30, allowing short-term access to state waters.
+- 3-Day Trip Fishing License: $30 for short-term access to state waters.

-- Non-resident Trout Permit: Required at $20 if you plan to keep trout or fish in specific waters.
+- Non-resident Trout Permit: $20 extra if you plan to keep trout or fish designated trout waters.

-- Compliance: Adhere to all Arkansas fishing regulations to enjoy your fishing experience without issues.
+- Compliance: Follow all Arkansas fishing regulations to avoid issues on the water.

 Specific Water Regulations

-If you’re planning on trout fishing, remember that a Nonresident Trout Permit is necessary to retain trout in specific waters, such as the tailwaters below Beaver Lake and Bull Shoals Lake.
+Arkansas’s water-specific rules matter, especially for trout fishing.
+A Nonresident Trout Permit is required to keep trout in designated waters, including the tailwaters below Beaver Lake and Bull Shoals Lake.

 Benefits of Fishing in Arkansas for Non-Residents